callistajosette/callistajosette.github.io/project-crease.md

 ![Karatsuba's Recursion Tree](/assets/img/karatsuba.png)

-What is $\ell$?, represents when we have split enough to reach our base case (such that each subproblem composes of only one digit).
+What is $\ell$, the height of our tree?
+Note that reaching $\ell$ means we have performed sufficient splits to reach our base case (here, where each subproblem consists of only one digit).
+Then it must be that...
 <center>
 $$
 \begin{align*}